awaw3d/view/README.md

 The `buttons` property has a list of buttons.
 Each button is a list, with each item being:

-1. Y rotation - in the sphere of the scene, this rotates the button up ro down to some lattitude.
+1. Y rotation - in the sphere of the scene, this rotates the button up or down to some lattitude.
 The value is **rotation in degrees** and can be negative to down or positive to go up.
 2. X rotation - after rotating to the specified latitude, next rotate the button around the circle of that lattitude band.
 Also rotation in degrees, positive/negative for left/right.
 3. Depth - how far to move the button away from the viewer.
 Get too close appears to cause parallax/stereoscopic problems; a distance of `10` works well enough.
 4. Name of next scene - when this button is clicked, natigate to the named scene.